In the real world, people a couple of time-zones east or west of you will find that Orion is completely above or completely below their horizon.

 This is a big problem for any flat-earth model, since a star cannot possibly be above the horizontal plane for some observers and not others.
 That’s because the horizontal direction is the same for everybody.
 That’s what “flat” means.

 We routinely see lots of stars close to the horizon.
 Nothing bad happens to them.
 If you think stars don’t set below the horizon but instead disappear while they are still well above the horizon, take pictures.
 Nobody has ever taken pictures of such a disappearance, because that’s not what happens in the real world.
-Note that taking time-lapse pictures with a smartphone is fairly easy.
+Note that taking time-lapse pictures with a smartphone is easy.

-The “equidistant” azimuthal projection, as applied to mapping the real world, is equidistant only for north/south distances.
-That is to say, the scale factor is the same everywhere on the map for north/south distances.
+The Gleason map’s projection is called “equidistant”, but that only applies to north/south directions.
+The scale factor is the same everywhere on the map for north/south distances.
 In contrast, the east/west scale factor is a mess.
 Not only is it not conststent with the north/south scale factor; it’s not even consistent with itself.
-It changes from place to place on the map, drastically, depending on latitude. | Gleason and other flatniks pretend this map has a uniform scale factor.
-In other words, the scale factor is allegedly homogeneous (the same in all places) and isotropic (the same in all directions). |
+It changes from place to place on the map, drastically, depending on latitude.
+Having inconsistent scale factors means the map will distort the shape of things, as we now discuss.

 As it turns out, there are actual people living in Australia; 25 million of ’em.
 They have roads.
 They have cars.
 They have odometers and GPSs.
 They have maps that agree with the actual geometry of the place.
 They know that going E/W from Brisbane to Perth is only sbout 20% farther than going N/S from Bamaga to Melbourne ... not 3× farther, as Gleason would have you believe.

 The size and shape of Australia was well known at the time when Gleason was preparing his map.
-The Royal Navy had sextants and chronometers, and knew how to use them.

 So you don’t even need a car or a map.
 All you need is a phone.
 Contact a friend 2000 or 3000 km away and ask which stars are overhead.
 If the stars are where they should be, you know the Gleason map is a crock.

-Note: At first glance, the constellations in the diagram appear backwards relative to their familiar normal appearance.
+Note: At first glance, theconstellations in the diagram appear backwards relative to their familiar normal appearance.
 That’s because we are looking down on them from behind.
 This is a faithful plot of what’s overhead where at 7:00 sidereal time.

 There are actual people who live at the south pole, about 50 of them year-round, plus a hundred more during the sunny months.